elhadjibarry/aws-cloudfront-multiple-origins/README.md

 ## 2. CloudFront Infrastructure

 We will use the [cloudfront](cloudformation/cloudfront.yaml) CloudFormation template to create the CloudFront Infrastructure.
 This  will deploy a CloudFront distribution using the two application load balancers deployed in the previous step as origins.
 They will be configured in an origin group for failover handling.
-The template also creates a Route 53 record that will use your domain name as an alias for the CloudFront distribution.
+The template also creates a Route 53 record that will use a domain name as an alias for the CloudFront distribution.

 ### 2.1 Parameters